 The publication of both contracts and tenders is expected for individual projects or operations.
-Greater emphasis is put on the publication of contracts accounting for 75% of the indicator's weight (contracts account for 2.49% of the total indicator weight, tenders account for 0.84%).
+Greater emphasis is put on the publication of contracts accounting for 75% of the indicator's weight (contracts account for 2.50% of the total indicator weight, tenders account for 0.83%).
 The total weight of the procurement indicator is 3.33%.
-This is also true for all other indicators included in the Joining-up development data component (see p.
-36).
+This is also true for all other indicators included in the joining-up development data component (see Annex 1; page 47).